Brond (TV series): Production

 Brond is adapted by its author from the novel of the same name.
 In 2005 Brond the novel was picked as one of the 100 Best Scottish Books of All Time.

 Channel 4 commissioned musician Bill Nelson to compose the theme tune and music for the series.
-The music, co-written with Daryl Runswick, was released under the band name 'Scala'.
+The music, co-written with Daryl Runswick, was released under the band name Scala.
+Paddy Higson was the producer.

 Home media

 On 30 July 2018, Simply Media released Brond - The Complete Series on DVD.